jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 Boxing training is both anaerobic and aerobic.

 You can burn tremendous calories by hitting the heavy bag.
-And if you’re wondering if [boxing can build muscle](https://totalshape.com/fitness/does-boxing-build-muscle/){: target="_blank" rel="noopener noreferrer"}&nbsp;and burn calories, the answer is yes.
-It is an effective way to build up back, shoulder, and arm muscles.&nbsp;
+And if you’re wondering if [boxing can build muscle](https://totalshape.com/fitness/does-boxing-build-muscle/){: target="_blank" rel="noopener noreferrer"} and burn calories, the answer is yes.
+It is an effective way to build up back, shoulder, and arm muscles.

 If you compete—and I recommend every man compete in a boxing match at least once—the training will turn you into a beast.
 To get prepared read up on [everything you need to train for a boxing match](/boxing-training/).